Tr-Do/leetcode_practice/graph-traversal/104-maximum-depth-of-binary-tree/explanation.md

 A binary tree's maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.

 # What went wrong:
-- Unfamiliar with deep first search algorithm
+- Unfamiliar with depth first search algorithm

 # Approach:
 - Check the root, return 0 if empty